 Assigned Day Watering

-Whether it’s raining in June or dry in December, Truckee Meadows Water Authority (TMWA) always values responsible water use.
-This means watering according to the day’s weather conditions, watering only what your yard needs and avoiding waste.
-Although we can’t help the weather, we can help you learn how to water your yard more efficiently.
+Whether it’s raining in June or dry in December, Truckee Meadows Water Authority (TMWA) always encourages customers to be smart about water.
+This means watering according weather conditions, using only the water your yard needs and avoiding waste.
+While we can’t control the weather, we can help you get control of water efficiency in your yard.

 Assigned-Day watering only applies to your sprinklers.
-Run your them when it’s cool and not windy, usually early in the morning and be sure to turn them off when it’s raining.
+Run them when it’s cool and not windy, usually early in the morning.
+Also, be sure to turn them off when it’s raining.
 If the last number of your home or business address is:

 - Even (0, 2, 4, 6 or 8), run the sprinklers on Tuesdays, Thursdays and Saturdays.